Like Quertime on Facebook!

 16. Decentralization

-Decentralization refers to the distribution of control and decision-making across a network, reducing reliance on a central authority.
-In the context of technology, blockchain exemplifies decentralization, ensuring transparency and security by eliminating a single point of failure.
+Decentralization is the allocation of control and decision-making across a network to minimize reliance and dependence on a centralized authority for decision-action.
+In the technology sector, a great example of decentralization is blockchain which allows for transparency, security, and redundancy by eliminating a single source of failure.

 17. Deep Learning Super Sampling (DLSS)